turingschool/md_launch_curriculum/labs/mod1/IntroToLabs.md

 During today's lab, we will be assigning you into some groups to get you started down this collaborative path; but in future labs, you will be responsible for reaching out to your cohort for collaboration.

 ** Instructor Note ** Because this is a shorter lab, we recommend splitting the cohort into groups of 3, and keeping them in those groups for both the Practice and the Preparation sections.
-Keep an eye on the time, and with about 30 minutes left, ask the groups to switch to 'preparation' if they have not already.
+Keep an eye on the time, and with about 30 minutes left, bring the groups back together for some large group shareout (a great opportunity to practice technical articulation!)

 ### Practice